Science

 Our Research

 Our comprehensive pre-clinical research has served as the basis for our development of MyopiaX® and submission for the clinical investigation of MyopiaX®.
-This scientific and technical documentation has been reviewed and approved by the relevant regulatory authorities and ethics committees in several European countries, permitting us to launch a multicentric randomized controlled trial investigating MyopiaX®.
+This scientific and technical documentation has been reviewed and approved by the relevant regulatory authorities and ethics committees in several European countries, permitting us to launch a multicentre randomized controlled trial investigating MyopiaX®.

 Proof of concept